alfredbaudisch/Godello/README.md

   - Kotlin (Ktor)
   - PHP (Laravel)

-**NOTICE:** The roadmap implementation is stalled since this project went open-source in 2019.
+**NOTICE**: The roadmap implementation is stalled since this project went open-source in 2019.
 It's unlikely that at this stage the roadmap will be implemented.
 But other than that, the core of the project is already implemented, i.e. the Trello-like user interface with Godot.
+But feel free to open a PR if you want to contribute with these features :)

 ## FAQ
 ### Why is list and card movement stuttering?
 Why does list and card movement have low FPS?